msfbrasil/desafio-programacao-1/README.md

 The application must be started with SSL support, which is mandatory now for Facebook authentication delegation.
 Because of that, the openssl package must be installed through the following commands:

-Important: it's advisable to uninstall "puma" gem before installing, and reinstall it right after the dependecies are in place.
+Important: it's advisable to uninstall "puma" gem before installing openssl packages, and reinstall it right after.
 Honestly this was a recomendation I've found on a site with instructions to start the server with SSL.
 I folowed the instructions and had no problems.
-I don't know if the uninstall/install procedure is really necessary.
+I don't know if the uninstall/install procedure of "puma" gem is really necessary.

 sudo apt-get install openssl
 sudo apt-get install libssl-dev